 What is planned giving?

 A planned gift is a contribution that is arranged in the present and allocated at a future date.
-Simply put: planned giving is the process of making a significant charitable gift during a donor’s life or at death as part of his or her financial or estate plan.
+Simply put: planned giving is the process of making a significant charitable gift as part of your estate plan.
 Planned gifts can take several forms.
-There are outright gifts of assets, such as appreciated securities, cash, stocks, and other assets.
+There are outright gifts of assets, such as appreciated securities, cash, stocks and other assets.
 Other types of planned gifts provide a financial benefit on top of tax deductions for donors.
-Charitable gift annuities provide an income stream for individuals, and at the death of the donor, the charity receives what is left in the trust.
 Some planned gifts are payable upon the donor’s death, such as a life insurance policy where the beneficiary is a charitable organization.